 [From top left to bottom Right: Instructor telling me we have 3 more minutes to go, first leap, landing and ending shot]

 The whole-time fear and nervousness were almost non-existent.
 I think I was high on adrenaline!
-Speaking candidly, I was feeling “whoohoo!” throughout.
-All I could remember was, I was grinning from ear to ear as we were on the way up 14,000ft above the ground, feeling thankful for such a perfect weather, and feeling exhilarated to jump.
-Quite a bit were going on while heading up, like the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air, tightening our harness – which all got me fascinated to bother about anything else except to enjoy the whole experience and preparing for the leap.
+I was feeling pumped up the entire time.
+All I could remember was, I was grinning from ear to ear as we were ascending 14,000ft above the ground; feeling thankful for such a perfect weather, and feeling exhilarated to jump.
+Quite a bit were going on while heading up, like the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air and tightening our harness – all of these got me fascinated to bother about anything else except to enjoy the whole experience and preparing for the leap.
 There were a total of 15 jumpers (including me) on that day and 8 of us were on the same jet plane.
 I was the 4th in line to jump.

-I remember I was gasping for air through my mouth cos of the air pressure/altitude.
+I remembered I was gasping for air through my mouth cos of the air pressure/altitude.
 It’s almost impossible to breathe through your nose during the plunge.
-Too many things were happening at once: My mouth was still opened throughout trying to breathe (not difficult to imagine how my videos/photos turned out), waiting for the ‘tap-tap’ signal to spread my arms wide open and I was busy taking in the beautiful scenery from the birds’ eye view while thinking, “are we there yet?
-Can I breathe normally yet?”
+Too many things were happening at once, once again: My mouth was still opened trying to breathe (not difficult to imagine how my videos/photos turned out), waiting for the ‘tap-tap’ signal to spread my arms wide open and I was busy taking in the beautiful scenery from the birds’ eye view while thinking, “are we there yet?
+Can I breathe normally already?”
 The plunge felt longer than expected.
 I honestly couldn’t remember how long I was “flying” for before my instructor deployed the parachute but all I know was, I can finally breathe easy and relax after a long haul.

 It was crazy, I can’t believe I finally and actually did it!
-But it’s worth every penny :)
+And it’s worth every penny :)